- Must visit

 Discover the best of Palermo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Palermo trip today.

-Service is often included or minimal.
-Rounding up or leaving EUR 1-2 at cafes is common; about 5-10% for very good restaurant service.
+Service is often included or modest.
+Round up or leave 5-10% for great restaurant service.
 Taxis are usually rounded up.
+Small change is fine in cafes.

 Find answers to the most common questions about traveling from Athens to Palermo by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Palermo, this guide helps you travel smarter and with confidence.